Industrial action information for staff

 - I plan to flip all my teaching online during strike days - is this okay?

-Please speak to your Head of Department in the first instance.
+Please speak to your Head of School/Department in the first instance.
 Moving teaching online will depend upon the nature of the session, and for laboratory and practical sessions this may not be appropriate.
-With classroom based teaching we encourage Heads of Department to take pragmatic decisions based on local circumstances.
-We would however strongly encourage engagement with the student body in determining these, to ensure that their views and preferences are taken into account.
+With classroom-based teaching, we encourage Heads of School to take pragmatic decisions based on local circumstances.

 Contact us